Elizabeth Verwey is taking risks.

 “It has been so rewarding to make so many friends with the same experience as me,” said Margaret.
 "It has given me so much confidence."

-Approximately four years after her accident, Margaret purchased a new pink bike.
-She rode it, taking the side streets home, and now takes it everywhere she goes -- including to St. Michael’s Hospital.
+Five years after her accident, Margaret purchased a new pink bike.
+She rode it home, taking the side streets.
+And now, at times, she'll even ride it all the way to St. Michael's Hospital.

 Canadian artist Niam Jain with his mother, Nina Jain